Updated: 3rd March 2021

 The government’s pledge to help businesses overcome the challenges posed by Covid-19 resulted in a comprehensive support package being announced including measures to help business owners, sole traders, and employees alike.

 One of the most significant of these was the Coronavirus Job Retention Scheme.
 The scheme funds 80% of an employee’s wage - up to a maximum of £2,500 a month - in the event that they are furloughed.
 The idea behind this initiative was to prevent mass redundancies as businesses were forced to close their doors amid coronavirus lockdown measures.
-The scheme will run until the end of October.
+The scheme has been extended until the end of September 2021.

 One of the main sticking points for businesses is that some have been required to make payment to their staff before retrospectively claiming back this money through the government’s Coronavirus Job Retention Scheme.
 This therefore requires businesses not only to have this money available to make the payment in the first place, but also to have faith that the money will be reimbursed as promised and in a timely manner.